 The Montreal Cognitive Assessment is a 30-question test that tells whether a person shows signs of dementia.
 It is not meant to make a diagnosis, but studies have shown it is extremely reliable for predicting whether or not someone will be diagnosed with Alzheimer’s disease or another dementia.
 The test is intended to be administered and graded by a medical professional, who will then decide if more tests are necessary.
 Again, the MoCA is not a diagnostic tool, but rather an indicator that more tests are required.

-The 30 questions assess multiple aspects of thinking that are impacted by dementia:
+Brain function is tested in the Montreal Cognitive Assessment.
+The 30 questions assess multiple aspects of thinking that are impacted by dementia.
+The exam covers:

 – Orientation: Knowing the day, date, and your present location

 – Short-term memory: Ability to hear a word and repeat it back a short time later

 – Focus and spatial awareness: Connect numbered dots in sequence, and draw 3-dimensional shapes

 – Language: Ability to speak and understand whole sentences, and remember the names of well-known animals or objects

 – Concentration: Repeating simple sequences forward and backward

 – Clock Drawing Test: Famous for evaluating dementia warning signs